ariana-hafezi/charming-caf-s/README.md

 I would also consider using the singleton pattern for CafeLog, as only one instance of CafeLog should exist at a time when the application is running.
 By making CafeLog a singleton class, it could be ensured that only one instance of CafeLog is instantiated, and it would make this instance easily accessible.
-This would also eliminate the associations between CafeLog and both CharmingCafesUI and CharmingCafes (the console based application).
+This would also eliminate the associations between CafeLog and both CharmingCafesUI and CharmingCafes respectively (the console based application).